Individuals – Australian Tax - Living in Australia - Working Holiday Visa

 You will need to apply for a tax file number in order to lodge an Australian Tax Return.

-We at GM Tax provide fixed fee quotes for advisory work and tax returns.
+We at GM Tax provide fixed fee quotes for all tax returns.

-If you are living in Australia and would like a fixed fee proposal from a firm of UK & Australian tax advisors that understands the issues affecting individuals residing here including the different reporting requirements for temporary, permanent and working holiday visa holders please complete our online enquiry via our contact us button or by calling a GM Tax office closest to you.
+If you are moving to Australia or are already living in Australia or departing Australia and would like a fixed fee proposal from a firm of UK & Australian tax advisors that understands the issues affecting new arrivals to Australia or if you are leaving Australia please complete our online enquiry via our home page or by calling a GM Tax office close to you.

 GM Tax also offers the following services: